civicrm/civicrm-user-guide/docs/common-workflows/postal-mail-communications.md

 8. You can personalise the letter by using [tokens](/common-workflows/tokens-and-mail-merge.md).
 Tokens are placeholders that will be replaced with the field value for each of the contacts selected.
 For example, Postal
     Greeting is a commonly used token in this situation.
 Click in the body of the letter where you want to enter the token.
-Then click on "Insert Tokens" dropdown located above the letter at the top right and select the desired token.
+Then click on **Insert Tokens** dropdown located above the letter at the top right and select the desired token.

     ![PostalGreetingToken](../img/CiviCRM_update-CiviCore-PostalGreetingToken-en.png "PostalGreetingToken")

 9. Decide if this letter will be re-used in the future and should be saved as a new template.
 If the letter was based on a template you will have the option to update the existing template.
 The ability to save the letter as a template is a powerful way to streamline future workflows.
 10. Select your desired output format.
-CiviCRM currently supports four format options: PDF, HTML, MS Word (.docx), and Open Document (.odt).
+CiviCRM currently supports four format options: PDF, HTML, MS Word (`.docx`), and Open Document (`.odt`).
 Depending on how complex your letter content is, you may find that some formats handle the layout and design better than others.
 11. Click **Download Document** to generate the letter(s).
 Depending on your browser configuration, a pop-up may open asking where you would like to save the file, or you may be prompted to open the file immediately.
 After the file download completes, review it to make sure it is formatted as desired.
 The window will remain open, allowing you to make follow-up adjustments to the letter content and regenerate it.

+Tips:

-You can use this feature for other documents besides letters.
+* You can use the Print/merge document feature for other documents besides letters.
 For example, you could use it to print attendance certificates for a workshop.

-Note that the generation of a large number of letters can be resource intensive, particularly when using the PDF option.
+* Generating a large number of letters can be resource intensive, particularly when using the PDF option.
 If you find this happening, consider implementing the wkhtmltopdf alternate PDF generation tool, which scales to higher volumes better than the default tool.
 Visit **Administer > Misc > Path to wkhtmltopdf executable** for details on how to implement that tool.

-The Print/merge document action is also available from the Actions dropdown in a contact record, and can be used for contributions by selecting the **Thank you letters** search result action after using **Find Contributions**.
+* The Print/merge document action is also available from the Actions dropdown in a contact record, and can be used for contributions by selecting the **Thank you letters** search result action after using **Find Contributions**.

 ## Generate mailing labels